publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch47/schII/m__us_usc_t12_s4746.md

     (c) __Form__

-        The reports and data filed pursuant to subsections (a) and (b) of this section shall be in such form as the Fund may require.
+        The reports and data filed pursuant to subsections (a) and (b) shall be in such form as the Fund may require.

 ([Pub.
 L. 103–325, title II, § 256][/us/pl/103/325/s256], Sept.
 23, 1994, [108 Stat.
 2212][/us/stat/108/2212].)